Ann Atwater: Operation Breakthrough

-When approached by Howard Fuller to join Operation Breakthrough, a program to help people escape poverty, Atwater found her life purpose.
-Operation Breakthrough helped people define and accomplish a series of tasks in order to build a pattern of achievement.
-It helped participants gain confidence that they could achieve change and escape poverty.
-People worked at job-training, took after-school tutoring, or became educated as to their rights.
-It was funded by the North Carolina Fund, a statewide program to improve education.
-Fuller met with each resident enrolled in Operation Breakthrough, getting to know them personally and helping identify issues to be fixed.
+When Howard Fuller approached her to join Operation Breakthrough, a program designed to help people escape poverty, Atwater found her life's purpose.
+Operation Breakthrough guided participants through a series of tasks to build a pattern of achievement, helping them gain confidence that they could create change and overcome poverty.
+Participants engaged in job-training, after-school tutoring, or education about their rights.
+The program was funded by the North Carolina Fund, a statewide initiative to improve education.
+Fuller met personally with each resident to understand their needs and help identify issues to be addressed, and he specifically requested that Atwater join the program.
+She soon became a Social Worker Associate and joined the organization's Board of Directors.

-One day when Atwater went to the welfare office to see if she could get $100 to pay her overdue rent and avoid eviction, she happened to meet Fuller.
-She showed him her house and he invited her to his program.
-The next day Atwater and Fuller went to Atwater's landlord to demand repairs for her house and, to Atwater's surprise, her landlord agreed to fix some of the problems.
-To her knowledge, making demands from a landlord was unheard of and she had no idea that she had the right to do so.
-Afterward she attended the Operation Breakthrough meeting and discussed how the poor had to work together to get the government's attention in order to help solve poverty and what her concerns were.
-That first meeting marked the start of her involvement in helping the poor black community fight poverty.
+One day, when Atwater went to the welfare office to see if she could get $100 to pay her overdue rent and avoid eviction, she happened to meet Fuller.
+In 1967, Fuller encouraged her to take a hands-on class in community organizing, where she learned to help others facing similar challenges.
+The training prepared her to become a Community Action Technician.
+She showed Fuller her house, and he invited her to participate in his program.
+The next day, Atwater and Fuller went to her landlord to demand repairs, and to Atwater's surprise, her landlord agreed to fix some of the problems.
+She had never before realized that she could make such demands or that she had the right to do so.
+Afterwards, she attended an Operation Breakthrough meeting, where she discussed how the poor needed to work together to get the government's attention and address poverty, as well as her own concerns.
+That first meeting marked the beginning of her involvement in helping the poor Black community fight poverty.